 The Library has a number of publications which are price guides for books, and there are two different types: the auction record which can be thought of as the wholesale value of the book and the book dealers' price guide which lists the retail price of the book.
-The Library holds American, British (ceased in 1997), and Australian book auction records.
-These auction records are a general guide only, because the book in question must be comparable to the one described in the auction records, particularly with respect to quality of binding, general state of repair and the edition.
+Auction records are a general guide only, because the book in question must be comparable to the one described in the auction records, particularly with respect to quality of binding, general state of repair and the edition.

 There is no such thing as a fixed value of objects such as books, or an established rate of declining value for years of wear as in car insurance.
 Prices may fluctuate from year to year or within a year depending on whether a particular item was in fine or used condition, or sold at a specialist auction attracting keen competition, or whether there was something interesting about it which was not noted in the auctioneer's catalogue entry.
-Sometimes variations are simply due to changes in the economic climate at the time.
-Auction prices are frequently wholesale prices, which may be recorded in overseas currencies, and will be affected by inflation.
-The overseas market is different from the Australian one, and Adelaide is different from Sydney, but sometimes local markets are better than national or international ones for certain sorts of items.
+Sometimes variations are simply due to changes in the economic climate, or the market in which the item was offered for sale.

 Australian and South Australian publications, even modest-looking items such as pamphlets, may be of value as collector's items.
 The principle is not to be deceived by an unimpressive appearance.
-A useful starting point is to check the bibliographic details in standard reference books, such as:
+A useful starting point is to check the bibliographic details in standard reference books, such as those website listed above:

 Whilst many printed secondhand or antiquarian book dealers' catalogues have become a thing of the past, replaced by online resources, the State Library still holds some of these catalogues, which can be found by searching the subject headings Catalogs, booksellers, Rare books catalogs (and by country eg Rare books Australia catalogs)